MRazmkhah/IBM-Data-Analyst-Professional-Certificate/02-excel-basics-for-data-analysis/README.md

-# 📘 Course 2 — Excel Basics for Data Analysis
+# Course 2 — Excel Basics for Data Analysis

-📁 Folder: `02-excel-basics-for-data-analysis/`
+This course covers the essential Excel skills needed for cleaning, organizing, and analyzing data using spreadsheets.

-Hands-on training in Excel fundamentals used for data cleaning, transformation, and basic analysis.
+### 🔍 What I Learned

-### **What You Will Learn**
+- Basic spreadsheet navigation, data entry, and formulas
-- Spreadsheet navigation, formulas, and data entry
+- Importing datasets and performing data quality checks
-- Importing data and performing data quality checks
+- Sorting, filtering, and using lookup functions
-- Sorting, filtering, and lookup functions
+- Creating pivot tables and pivot charts for analysis
-- Pivot tables, pivot charts, and basic visualizations
+- Building simple visualizations in Excel